The content of these types of safeguarding training will depend upon the specialism of the role concerned.

 This safeguarding training should address the specific needs of the roles concerned.
 Delivery should include a face-to-face element.

-Importance of face-to-face training
+Importance of interactive training

-Face-to-face training allows delegates to ask questions in a safe environment facilitated by a qualified safeguarding tutor.
+Interactive training allows delegates to ask questions in a safe environment facilitated by a qualified safeguarding tutor.
 It also provides the opportunity to discuss specific safeguarding issues that arise during the training.

 Who provides training

-The NSPCC offers online and face-to-face safer recruitment training courses.
+The NSPCC offers online and face-to-face courses.